 David A. Vaninetti-Smart FLCM

-In the same year.
-David’s work entered the realm of popular culture: providing a band for MTV's Gonzo's 5th Birthday Party in Shepherds Bush, and the following year as a direct result of the success at MTV he was invited to arrange an ensemble to perform at the popular Field Day Festival in London.
-An NME review of the 2009 festival praised the band as "the hardest working musicians on site".
+In 2008 David’s work entered the realm of popular culture having received a request from MTV to provide a band and music for MTV's 'Gonzo's 5th Birthday Party' in Shepherds Bush.
+As a direct result of the successful performance for MTV, the following year in 2009, he was invited to take the Farnborough RBL Band to perform at the popular 'Field Day Festival' in London, where an NME review of the band stated "the hardest working musicians on site".

-In 2009 David was attained the Licentiate diploma for Conducting from the London College of Music, and then awarded a Fellowship in 2016 with the attestation that "David demonstrates admirable integrity, knowledge, dedication, focus and brings a great deal to the symphonic wind band world".
+In 2009 David attained the Licentiate diploma for Music Direction from the London College of Music, which he followed in 2016 by gaining a Fellowship with the attestation that he 'demonstrates admirable integrity, knowledge, dedication, focus and brings a great deal to the symphonic wind band world'.